Skip to content

 Issue: The helper instance fails to launch.

-Solution: To determine what caused the stack to fail, get the UUID ID and use the CloudFormation console.
+Solution: To determine what caused the stack to fail, get the UUID and use the CloudFormation console.
 Stack failure might occur when you don't have permissions to create the stack resources.
 For more information, see the Required IAM permissions section of AWSSupport-StartEC2RescueWorkflow and How can I troubleshoot access denied or unauthorized operation errors with an IAM policy?

 Issue: The runbook fails in the assertInstanceRootVolumeIsNotEncrypted automation workflow step because of an encrypted EBS volume.